spestana/ribbit-network-frog-sensor/assembly-instructions/1-parts/1-parts.md

 ![Wishlist](images/wishlist.jpg)

-The BOM document contains links to purchase the other components (excepts the 3D printed parts).
+The BOM document contains links to purchase the other components (except the 3D printed parts).

 Note that there are several 3D printed parts that you'll need to 3D print yourself.
 The next section will cover that in more detail.